alexdsbreslav/python_for_uxr/README.md

 In this tutorial, I do my best to keep the language, examples, and documentation accessible; I assume that you have zero experience with programmming or quantitative data analysis.
 I expect that, currently, if you wanted to clean, manipulate, describe, or visualize data that you would use Excel, Google Sheets, or other similar tools.

-As a researcher myself, I am also actively researching my own materials and updating them!
+As a researcher, I also actively research my own materials!
 If you have suggestions, questions, concerns, or sticking points, please let me know @ alexdsbreslav@gmail.com

 # To get started...
 Head to the get started folder!